Snaacky/thewiki/docs/tutorials/comparison.md

 #### Scaling

+Downscales or upscales the video. *This should be used to match multiple sources that have differing resolutions.*

 ```py
 ## Scaling: Upscale/downscale clips to match; recommended to scale to the highest resolution
 clip1 = core.resize.Spline36(clip1, 1920, 1080)